szvsw/sdl-package-demo/README.md

 ├─ pyproject.toml
 ```

 Your package files should be copied into the `my_package` subfolder (feel free to rename).
 For now, you can leave the `tests` folder empty.
-Your `.gitignore` should probably follow a standard Python [.gitignore] (https://github.com/github/gitignore/blob/main/Python.gitignore).
+Your `.gitignore` should probably follow a standard Python [.gitignore](https://github.com/github/gitignore/blob/main/Python.gitignore).
 Add your license text (e.g. [MIT License](https://opensource.org/licenses/MIT)) to the license file.

 ## Populate pyproject.toml